 - People with Disabilities: work is continuing with partners in the NHS in using the 'flexibilities' of the Health Act 1999 to secure progress on our shared agenda. - Older People: our residential home provision must comply with care standards and be appropriate to the needs of residents.
-Continued investment to comply with the various legislative requirements will continue for the foreseeable future. - Extra Care Housing: engaging with the Council's strategic partner Midland Heart to deliver up to five extra housing schemes, with one facility being provided in each of the five townships of the Borough the first two facilities in Russells Hall Dudley and Whitehouse St., Coseley being planned to commence in 2009. - Day Services: most people with a learning disability will receive their day opportunities in the community but for people with very high dependency, improved centre facilities are required including the replacement of Lower Gornal centre with a new purpose built centre in the North of the Borough; an extension to Roseville Day Centre is planned for completion in 2008. - ICT: is continuing to be developed so that it further enhances service delivery for all the vulnerable groups, e.g. through closer working with health services, and ICT-supported assessment processes. - General Accommodation: improving accommodation for staff and where possible integrating these facilities with relevant partners.
-For example, the Stourbridge Local Improvement Finance Trust (LIFT) facility opened in October 2007 and will house the Community Team for Learning Disability.
+Continued investment to comply with the various legislative requirements will continue for the foreseeable future, - Extra Care Housing: procuring and engaging with a strategic partner to deliver up to five extra housing schemes, with one facility being provided in each of the five townships of the Borough - the first facility in Russells Hall Dudley being planned for 2009: - Day Services: most people with a learning disability will receive their day opportunities in the community but for people with very high dependency, improved centre facilities are required including the replacement of Lower Gornal centre with a new purpose built centre in the North of the Borough; - ICT: is continuing to be developed so that it further enhances service delivery for all the vulnerable groups, e.g. through closer working with health services, and ICT-supported assessment processes.

+- General Accommodation: improving accommodation for staff and where possible integrating these facilities with relevant partners.
+For example, the Stourbridge Local Improvement Finance Trust (LIFT) facility is due to open in August 2007 and will house the Community Team for Learning Disability.
 Building work on the Brierley Hill LIFT facility will commence in June 2007 with completion scheduled for February 2010.
 This facility will provide accommodation for the Older People/Physical Disability Team and the District Housing Office which will be co-located with PCT staff.
-The Council has also now signed up to the Strategic Partnering Agreement for LIFT on a non-exclusive basis and is exploring options for a further LIFT facility in Lye..
+The Council has also now signed up to the Strategic Partnering Agreement for LIFT on a non-exclusive basis.